Qassab/website/README.md

 ## Usage

 The page is designed to be responsive and should work well on desktop and mobile devices.
-You can use the side bar menu to switch between different sections of the page.
+You can use the sidebar menu to switch between different sections of the page.